pvdabeel/prolog/Documentation/Handbook/01-doc-introduction.md

 ### Feature logic and feature terms

+In classical logic programming, everything is built from **terms**, and a term is one of three things.
+An **atom** names a specific individual
+directly: `openssl`, `amd64`, `stable`.
+A **variable** — written with an initial capital, like `Version` or `X` — stands for an individual that is not yet known; unification may later bind it to a concrete term.
+A **compound term** names an individual *by description*: a functor applied to arguments, as in `version(2, 4, 1)` — "the version with components 2, 4 and 1".
+Just as the phrase "the mother of John" identifies a person without stating her name, the compound term `mother_of(john)` denotes an individual through its relationship to another one.
+And because arguments may themselves be compound, descriptions nest to arbitrary depth — `mother_of(mother_of(john))` is the mother of the mother of John.
+With only these three kinds of terms, a finite program can describe and reason about arbitrarily large — even infinite — domains.

-In classical logic programming, a term is either an atom, a variable, or a compound.
-That is enough for simple reasoning, but when the prover needs to carry *configuration alongside identity* — "this package, with these USE flags, in this slot, at this proof depth" — a flat compound quickly becomes unwieldy.
+Three kinds of terms are enough for simple reasoning, but when the prover needs to carry *configuration alongside identity* — "this package, with these USE flags, in this slot, at this proof depth" — a flat compound quickly becomes unwieldy.
 Feature logic, originally developed by Hassan Aït-Kaci and others for computational linguistics, offers a cleaner model: a **feature term** is a structured record of named attributes (features) whose values may themselves be feature terms.
 Two feature terms can be **unified** (merged)